paulmandal/libcotshrink/README.md

 libcotshrink takes `CotEvent` instances from ATAK and turns them into minimally sized byte arrays.

+It uses a combination of EXI (Efficient XML Interchange), Protobufs, and GZip.

 # Adding to your Project

 This module expects to be side-by-side in the same parent directory as the `AndroidTacticalAssaultKit-CIV` directory (ATAK source)